Bonnet Review

 Dutch start-up Bonnet might not be as recognisable as some other companies on this page, however, that doesn’t mean it should be overlooked.
 In a short period of time, Bonnet has been making huge progress by adding new charging networks and features to become a compelling solution to freeing your phone and wallet of multiple EV charge cards and apps.

 Like Zap-Pay, Bonnet is a service that only operates via an app, which means there are no cards or key fobs needed to use the service.
-Signing up for Bonnet is via the app (compatible with both Android and iOS) and you will even get your first charge for free by using the code FIRSTCHARGE at the sign-up page.
+You can sign up either via the website or via the app (compatible with both Android and iOS).
 Once you have signed up and added a payment method you can start charging straight away.

 The app

-Starting a charge session using Bonnet is very easy.
+In my experience starting a charge session using Bonnet was very easy.
 Simply find the charge point you want, tap your chosen charging unit, tap “start charge” under the connector type you want to use and connect the charge point to your vehicle.

 You can also view handy information about any charger such as charge speed and availability.
 As well as being able to add a charge point to your favourites list, you can also send the charge point’s location to your navigation app which is very useful if your car doesn't have charging points built into the sat-nav.

-If you like analytics, the profile tab of the Bonnet app will be right up your street.
+For the data lovers out there, the profile tab of the Bonnet app will be right up your street.
 Here you can track how much you have spent on public charging and how many kWh you’ve topped your car up with each month.
-If you tap on “stats” in the profile tab, you can also see how much CO2 you have saved by driving an EV instead of an petrol/diesel vehicle.
+If you tap on “stats” in the profile tab, you can also see how much CO2 you have saved by driving an EV instead of a petrol/diesel vehicle.

-It's within the app where you can access "perks" to see how many points you have earned through completing Bonnet’s surveys and taking pictures of charge points.
-The perks haven't been announced at the time of writing, so we were unable to comment on their value.
+It's within the app where you can access "rewards" to see how many points you have earned through completing Bonnet’s surveys and taking pictures of charge points.

 What's great about Bonnet

 Starting and stopping charge sessions using Bonnet is extremely straightforward.
-Finding charge points is easy and on top of being able to find them on the map, you can search for addresses and serial numbers.
-You can even get the What3words location.
+Finding charge points is easy and on top of being able to find them on the map, you can search for addresses and charging point serial numbers.

-In my testing, charge point data such as availability and charge speed were always accurate and frequently updated which Bonnet says is due to a combination of its in-house data management software and user inputs (which is encouraged by the perks feature).
+In my testing, charge point data, such as availability and charge speed were always accurate and frequently updated which Bonnet says is due to a combination of its in-house data management software and user inputs (which is encouraged by the rewards feature).

 Being able to earn rewards through answering feedback surveys and taking pictures of charge points is a neat idea too.
 Not only does doing this help Bonnet improve its services but it also opens up the possibility to save money on charging costs due to the discounts you can earn through perks.